![]() |

 Answer:

 Yes, I think love has power.
-Love can sometimes lead people towards perfection whereas it may bring destructive results too.
+Love can sometimes lead people towards perfection, but it may also have destructive results.
 I think poets are so passionate about their creations.
 Most of the poets in the world prefer writing about love relationships.
-We find most of the poets composing their poems addressing their beloved because they want to write their own experiences of love and share with others.
-Their own experience of love supports them to create the best they can.
+We find most of the poets composing their poems addressing their beloveds because they want to write about their own experiences of love and share them with others.
+Their own experience of love supports them in creating the best they can.

 C. Poetry is the expression of feelings and emotions.
 Explain.